srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/ansible.md

 3. to make sure that Ansible container can reach the nodes deployed by containerlab we mount the `/etc/hosts` file to it.
 That way ansible inside the container can resolve node names to IP addresses.

 !!!note
+    With Ansible running in a container connected to the default bridge network and the rest of the nodes running in the `clab` docker network users may experience communication problems between Ansible and network elements.
+    This stems from the default iptables rules Docker maintains preventing container communications between different networks.
+To overcome this, consider one of the following methods (one of them, not all):

+    1. Install iptables rule to allow packets to `docker0` network:
+       ```
+       sudo iptables -I DOCKER-USER -o docker0 -j ACCEPT -m comment --comment "allow inter-network comms"
+       ```
+    2. Instruct containerlab to start nodes in the Docker [default network](https://containerlab.dev/manual/network/#default-docker-network).
+    3. Run Ansible container in the network that containerlab uses (`clab` by default)

     Using this container image is not required for this tutorial, you still can install Ansible using any of the supported methods.

-    With the container image we tried to make sure you will have one problem less to worry about.
+    With the container image, we tried to make sure you will have one problem less to worry about.

 ### URI module